LEARN JAPANESE WITH SUKI DESU - CLICK HERE

-Ponzu Sauce - Facts and Recipe
+Ponzu Sauce - Trivia and Recipe

 Ponzu sauce is a typical condiment of Japanese cuisine, which is based on the citrus juice of fruits such as lemon, lime and yuzu, combined with soy sauce and other ingredients that vary according to the region and the chef's personal taste.